bloq/pif/README.md

 Another outcome, less likely but possible, is that miners are asleep at the wheel, and the general public races to claim the funds.

+## Current status

+The contract and tests are currently under active development (WIP).

+Do not use with Real Money.